-On January 1, 2016, the Company adopted the accounting pronouncement issued by the FASB to update the guidance related to the presentation of debt issuance costs.
-This guidance requires debt issuance costs, related to a recognized debt liability, be presented in the balance sheet as a direct deduction from the carrying amount of the related debt liability rather than being presented as an asset.
-The Company adopted this pronouncement on a retrospective basis, and the adoption did not have a material impact on the consolidated financial position and/or results of operations.
+On January 1, 2018, the Company adopted the accounting pronouncement issued by the FASB to clarify how entities should present restricted cash and restricted cash equivalents in the statement of cash flows.
+This guidance requires entities to show changes in the total of cash, cash equivalents and restricted cash in the combined statement of cash flows.
+This guidance was adopted on a retrospective basis, and such adoption did not have a material impact on combined financial position and/or results of operations.